 Before the moving truck leaves your apartment ensure that they have your cell phone number and you have yours to keep contact in case something happens during transit.

 When you arrive at your new home direct the movers in which room each box or item goes so that it is easier to unpack and set up your new home.

 Moving can be a large project.
 Moving with children can add to your moving stress because your child’s entire routine is disrupted.
 Learn how to make this transition for your children as easy as possible by following the tips below.

 The best way to prepare your child for an upcoming move is to communicate and keep them involved.
 Let them know that the family is relocating and that everything is going to be alright.
 Children trust parents and depend on them to keep them in a loop with what is going on.
-If you are unable to take the children with you while searching for your new home, show them photos of homes you looked at to keep them involved throughout the entire process.
+If you are unable to take the children with you while searching, show them photos of homes.
+This will keep them involved throughout the entire process.